mozilla-services/merino/docs/data.md

 - `cache.memory.miss` - A counter that is incremented every time the in-memory cache is queried and a cached suggestion is not found.

-- `cache.memory.pointers_len` - A counter representing the number of entries in the first level of hashing in the in-memory deduped hashmap.
+- `cache.memory.pointers-len` - A counter representing the number of entries in the first level of hashing in the in-memory deduped hashmap.

-- `cache.memory.storage_len` - A counter representing the number of entries in the second level of hashing in the in-memory deduped hashmap.
+- `cache.memory.storage-len` - A counter representing the number of entries in the second level of hashing in the in-memory deduped hashmap.

 - `cache.redis.duration-us` - A histogram that records the amount of time, in microseconds, that the Redis cache took to provide a suggestion.
 Includes the